 Psychology Today.
 “Emotional Distress Can Speed Up Cellular Aging”

 UCSF.
-“Brief exercise reduces impact of stress on cell aging, UCSF study shows”
+“Brief exercise reduces the impact of stress on cell aging, UCSF study shows”

 Live Science.
 “Mediterranean Diet Linked to Slower Aging”